Anello-Photonics/docs-A1/docs/python_tool.rst

 You may also simulate GPS loss by covering antennae with an metal enclosure, using a digital attenuator, or other methods.
 ANELLO does not recommend simulating GPS loss by disconnecting antennae mid-drive as this can often cause spurious signal to be read by the GPS receiver and fed into the INS algorithm.

-7   Connect to NTRIP Caster
+Connect to NTRIP Caster
 -------------------------------------
 Standard RTCM messages can be forwarded to the ANELLO EVK and GNSS INS units data port to enable the GNSS receivers to reach RTK-level accuracy.
 The EVK and GNSS INS receive standard RTCM3.3 in MSM format, including MSM4, MSM5, and MSM7 messages.

-The ANELLO Python Program also provides an NTRIP client which can connect to a standard NTRIP network and forward the received RTCM messages into the EVK.
+The ANELLO Python Program also provides an NTRIP client which can connect to a standard NTRIP network and forward the RTCM messages into the EVK or GNSS INS.
+To do this:

 From the main menu, select *NTRIP* and then *Start*.
 Enter the NTRIP caster details as prompted.
-The *System Status* will show the NTRIP connection status.
+If successful, the *System Status* will show the NTRIP connection status.